Lake Conference

-The Lake Conference a high school athletic conference with eight member high schools in the western and southwestern suburbs of the Twin Cities, Minnesota.
+The Lake Conference is a high school athletic conference with eight member high schools in the western and southwestern suburbs of the Twin Cities, Minnesota.
 It is affiliated with the Minnesota State High School League.

 History

 The Lake Conference was originally formed in 1932 with the charter members being Hopkins High School, Deephaven High School, Excelsior High School, (Deephaven and Excelsior High Schools were consolidated in 1952 to Minnetonka High School), Mound High School, Saint Louis Park High School, University High School, and Wayzata High School.
 The name originates from the fact that most of these schools were located in cities where lakes were abundant and that Minnesota is the Land of 10,000 Lakes.
 All of these schools have since departed, with a majority of them going to the Classic Lake Conference Until 1993, Lake was split into two divisions, Lake Red and Lake Blue, most of the departed schools had been in Lake Blue.
 These included Robbinsdale Armstrong, Minnetonka, Edina, St. Louis Park, Hopkins, Wayzata, and Robbinsdale Cooper.
 Richfield also departed to the Classic Lake, but was soon to leave due to a fast declining enrollment and changing demographics.

 The departure of the Classic Lake Schools changed the face of the conference forever.
 All departed schools have sought to rejoin their old conference.
 The classic line up of the 1970s was:

 Wayzata High School, Robbinsdale Armstrong High School, Robbinsdale Cooper High School, Robbinsdale High School (closed 1982), Minnetonka High School, Hopkins Lindbergh High School (now Hopkins High School), Hopkins Eisenhower High School (now Eisenhower Community Center), St. Louis Park High School, Edina East High School (now Edina Community Center), Edina West High School (now Edina High School), Richfield High School, Bloomington Lincoln High School (closed in 1982), Bloomington Jefferson High School, and Bloomington Kennedy High School.